 - "Thanks to the standard adaptive suspension and trusty steering, the XTS manages to shrink its big body around the driver.
 Nonetheless, rival sedans are generally better bets for enthusiastic drivers.
 Comfort is king for big Cadillac sedans, and the XTS doesn't disappoint.
 The same adaptive suspension that keeps the body composed in corners provides a buttery-smooth ride on most surfaces." -- Edmunds

 - "The XTS excels on the American highway, were vast expanses of concrete free it to cruise effortlessly regardless of road conditions.
 Credit the standard Magnetic Ride Control that constantly adapts to varying road conditions in just milliseconds." -- Kelley Blue Book

 - "As in lesser XTS models, the Vsport experience is tainted by a shaky-feeling structure, limp steering, and a suspension that's on the soft side.
 Braking and skidpad numbers were no better than what we've recorded for naturally aspirated XTS models. …" -- Car and Driver (2014)

 Next Steps: Cadillac XTS

-- Find low financing rates for the Cadillac XTS
+- View the best prices for the 2015 Cadillac XTS

 - See Luxury Large Cars rankings